Thermal response functions and second sound in graphene: Approach: Classical MD

 Following the arguments in Ref. \cite{Fernando_2020} and Ref. \cite{Schelling:2025aa}, we can determine the response function by computing the dissipation of thermal fluctuations within the equilibrium ensemble.
 The response function can be determined for a particular $\bm{q}$ vector from,

 To compute the Fourier components $J_{\bm{q}}$, we require as a starting point a local definition for the heat current, which is also directly related to the Fourier components $u_{\bm{q}}$ of the thermal energy density.
 These details were presented previously in Ref. \cite{Schelling:2025aa}.
 Finally, the approach here ignores ``convective'' terms in the definitions, which are generally understood to be unimportant for heat transport in crystalline systems.
+To reflect on the relevance of the convective term, we first note that, in terms of quantum creation and annihilation operators, the convective term is actually cubic in contrast to the ``virial'' part which is quadratic.
+The other relevant fact is that the convective part, which is the product of an energy density times a velocity vector, results in rapid oscillations at phonon frequencies, which are not directly connected to the slow relaxation of a thermal fluctuation.
+We have shown \cite{Schelling:2025aa} that relaxation of a periodic perturbation with wave-vector $\bm{q}$ results from the virial part of heat conduction and depends on differences in phonon frequencies, and hence results in lower-frequency response.
+In short, the convective terms are lower order and result in rapid oscillations that are not directly related to the relaxation of a perturbation.

 Response functions that presume the validity of Fourier's law and the heat-diffusion equation are easily established as Green's functions.
 Specifically, assuming the validity of the heat-diffusion equation, it can be shown that $K_{\bm{q}}(\tau) = \kappa e^{-\alpha q^{2} \tau}$.
 Here $\kappa$ is the thermal conductivity and $\alpha={\kappa \over c_{V}}$ is the thermal diffusivity.
 This provides a basis to establish deviations from the heat-diffusion equation.